B2B Marketing Attribution for Beginners

 You assign the defined marketing source at the most granular level within a CRM.

 For popular CRMs like HubSpot, this would be the contact level.
-Other providers might call it lead level.
+Other providers might call it the lead level.

 This is because deals can consist of several contacts with different marketing sources.
 Assigning them at the contact level ensures a more holistic view.